dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

      To help understand you should look at the `full-except.c` code which gets called from it.

+  3. Replace our `staff-breakpoint.o` with yours from lab 10.
+     You might have put that code in your `mini-step.c` which is fine.

 How to check:
  - You should be able to run "make checkoff".
 This will compare all the 0, 1, and 2 tests to their out files.
 It will also run tests